oxarbitrage/my-first-zcash-chapter-7/intro.md

 The history of Zcash is intimately linked with Zero-Knowledge Proofs (ZKPs), particularly Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARK).
 These mechanisms allow proving possession of certain information without revealing that information itself.

-The Zcash project is a fusion of complex mathematical concepts and sophisticated cryptography, intricately woven into the fabric of its software engineering design.
-Navigating through the depths of knowledge required to comprehend Zcash can be daunting.
+The Zcash initiative combines advanced mathematics with state-of-the-art encryption, smoothly incorporated into its software architecture.
+Navigating through the depths of knowledge required to comprehend Zcash can be scary.
 However, our approach will be to unveil these concepts as we journey through them, culminating in a profound understanding of how Zcash achieves its primary objective: preserving financial privacy on an open and secure blockchain.

 Throughout this journey, we will delve into the annals of history, tracing Zcash's inception, and discerning the rationale behind pivotal decisions.
-By the end, you will possess a robust comprehension of the myriad components that constitute Zcash today, empowering you to delve deeper into any facet presented herein.
+By the end, you will possess a robust comprehension of the myriad components that constitute Zcash today, empowering you to delve deeper into any aspect presented herein.

 While a foundation in undergraduate mathematics, programming, and blockchain understanding will certainly aid your exploration, it is not a prerequisite.